 The Architecture of Being

-The structure that rises is therefore not a monument for public appraisal, but a living Maison of the self—a composition whose profound harmony is its own justification.
-Its significance is not measured by its visibility, but by its weight and its presence.
-This, ultimately, is the philosophy: not merely to build a life, but to be its architecture.
-To inhabit an existence so deliberately composed that one’s very being becomes a testament to the art of living.
+This, in the end, is the philosophy: not merely to build a life, but to become its architecture.
+To inhabit an existence so attentively composed that one’s very being stands as a quiet testament to the art of living.

 —Christopher Banks